bakerlisa/store-vender-forecast/README.md

 Bagged Regression model will be the best model to use

 ### Limitations & Next Steps
 Our prediviet models are not very accurate and our large numbers are being penalized.
+We're unalbe to get out numbers above .6 range, in orger to get a better model, more data is needed.

 ### For further information